Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 #### SessionOpened

 Specification of a **[MessageContainer](#messagecontainer)** with the type **[MessageTypeEnum](#messagetypeenum)::SessionOpened**. </br>
-This message is sent from the ServerLogic to the Moderator-Client in response to a **[RequestOpenSession](#requestopensession)** message to provide the Moderator-Client with all necessary data to allow the audience to join the session.
+This message is sent from the ServerLogic to the Moderator-Client in response to a **[RequestOpenSession](#requestopensession)** message to provide the Moderator-Client with all necessary data to allow the audience to join the Online-Session.

 ``` csharp
 class SessionOpened : MessageContainer